British Labour leader Corbyn tells Morgan Stanley: 'We're a threat'

-LONDON (Reuters) - Britain’s opposition Labour leader Jeremy Corbyn warned Morgan Stanley (MS.N) that bankers are right to regard him as a threat because he wants to transform what he cast as a rigged economy that profits speculators at the expense of ordinary people.
+LONDON (Reuters) - Britain’s opposition Labour leader Jeremy Corbyn warned Morgan Stanley that bankers are right to regard him as a threat because he wants to transform what he cast as a rigged economy that profits speculators at the expense of ordinary people.

 Morgan Stanley cautioned investors on Nov.
 26 that political uncertainty in Britain was a bigger threat than Brexit given the risk of Corbyn winning power and then dismantling what was once seen as one of the world’s most stable free-market economies.